 In mid-July, the Governors’ Highway Safety Association (GHSA) released a report entitled: 2013 Distracted Driving: Survey of the States.
 The report reviewed what different states are doing in order to try to combat the dangers and risks associated with distracted driving.

-Our Austin car accident lawyers know that Texas has not done a lot to fight distracted driving, declining to pass stricter laws that would have imposed a broad statewide ban on texting behind the wheel.
+An Austin lawyer know that Texas has not done a lot to fight distracted driving, declining to pass stricter laws that would have imposed a broad statewide ban on texting behind the wheel.
 However, the GHSA reports that most states – including Texas – have taken some steps to improve their efforts to reduce accidents caused by drivers who aren’t paying attention.

 GHSA Looks at Distracted Driving Prevention Efforts

 The GHSA took a look at many different things that the states are doing in an effort to right against distracted driving.
 For example, the GHSA reports that:

 - Forty-seven out of 50 states, as well as Washington D.C., have bans in place that limit the right to text behind the wheel.
 A total of 41 of these states have a widespread ban preventing all drivers from texting.
 Texas, of course, is not one of the states that has a ban for all drivers.